jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 A ``with cue()`` statement can be placed inside a heiarchy of other ``with cue()`` statements.
-This allows composers to reset the relative positional time to 0 regardless of the current scope of time by writing another ``with cue()`` statement: For example, this is possible::
+This allows composers to reset the relative positional time to zero regardless of the current scope of time by writing another ``with cue()`` statement: For example, this is possible::

     with cue(32):
         with cue(4):
+            with cue(1):
-                event_i(1, 0, 1)
+                score.i(1, 0, 1, 0.707, 0, 1)

-Though the start time of the event is written as 0, the actual start time of the event is 37, which is the cumulation of all the args in the cue nesting hierarchy plus pfield 2: ``32 + 4 + 1 + 0``
+Though the start time of the event is written as 0, the actual start time of the event is 37, which is the cumulation of all the args in the cue nesting hierarchy plus pfield-2: ``32 + 4 + 1 + 0``

-The greater implication is that time can be completely decoupled from the event within the code.
-In this version of the score the start times are moved from the pfield 2 column to the the ``cue()``, and then set to 0.
+The greater implication is that time can be completely decoupled from events.
+In this version of the score the start times are moved from the pfield-2 column to the the ``cue()``, and then set to 0.

 .. literalinclude:: ../../examples/tutorials/amen/amen_nest.csd
     :language: python